dustinpfister/blog_posts/_posts/threejs-vector3-lerp.md

 layout: post
 categories: three.js
 id: 987
-updated: 2022-05-17 12:17:26
+updated: 2022-05-17 14:00:40
-version: 1.1
+version: 1.2
 ---

-Say I am in a situation in which I have an object at one position and I want to translation the object from that one starting position to a new position.
-There are a number of ways of doing that, but in the Vector3 class there is a method that can be used to quickly preform a kind of linear lerp from one point to another that I think I should write a blog post on.
+When working on a project that involves threejs and a little javaScript, say I am in a situation in which I have an object at one position and I want to translation the object from that one starting position to a new position.
+There are a number of ways of doing that, but in the [Vector3 class there is a method that can be used to quickly preform a kind of linear lerp](https://threejs.org/docs/#api/en/math/Vector3.lerp) from one point to another that I think I should write a blog post on.

 <!-- more -->